michaelwp/student_attendances/README.md

 - **Password Management**: Self-service password updates with current password verification
 - **Attendance Statistics**: Real-time attendance tracking with percentage calculations
 - **Absent Request Management**: Create, view, and manage absence requests with status tracking
+- **Auto-Refresh Lists**: Absent request list automatically updates when new requests are submitted
 - **Responsive Interface**: Optimized for both desktop and mobile devices
 - **Real-Time Updates**: Live statistics and immediate feedback for all actions
 - **Multilingual Support**: Available in English and Indonesian